Andyliu7081/Andyliu7081.github.io/_pages/about.md

 I am actively exploring opportunities for a Ph.D. student position for the fall of 2025.
 Feel free to contact me via email (hliu8 AT wpi DOT edu) or [LinkedIn](https://www.linkedin.com/in/haotian-sean-liu-414178251/).
 - This summer, I will join [The Helping Hands Lab](https://www2.ccs.neu.edu/research/helpinghands/) at [Northeastern University](https://www.northeastern.edu/) as a visiting research student to work on cutting-edge robotic projects focusing on manipulations and 3D vision.
 Our projects will closely cooperate with [Bostn Dynamic AI](https://theaiinstitute.com/about) to address critical challenges in robotics.
 - Our paper: *Vision-based FDM Printing for Fabricating Airtight Soft Actuators* has been accepted by **IEEE RoboSoft 2024** as an **Oral Presentation**!
+- Our paper: *Loss Distillation via Gradient Matching for Point Cloud Completion with Weighted Chamfer Distance* has been accepted by **IEEE/RSJ IROS 2024** as an **Oral Presentation**!

 # Research Vision